gentoomaniac/puppet/modules/reboot/README.md

 ##### `when`

 *Optional.* Specifies how reboots are triggered.
-If set to 'refreshed', the provider only reboots the node in response to a refresh event from another resource, e.g., installing a package.
+If set to 'refreshed', the provider only reboots the target in response to a refresh event from another resource, e.g., installing a package.
 If set to 'pending', Puppet checks for signs of any pending reboots and completes them before applying the next resource in the catalog.
 Valid options: 'refreshed' and 'pending'.
 Default value: 'refreshed'.

 **Note:** For `when => pending` reboots, Puppet can normally detect a pending reboot based on some specific system conditions (such as the existence of the PendingFileRenameOperations registry key).
-However, if those conditions aren't resolved after the node reboots, Puppet triggers another reboot.
+However, if those conditions aren't resolved after the target reboots, Puppet triggers another reboot.
 This can lead to a reboot loop.

 #### `onlyif`